TheSubtleArtist/MyHackMe/Crack-the-Hash.md

 :>````cat hash2 | hash-identifier````<br>
 This does not give a positive result.<br>
 ![Hash2 no piping](/Screenshots/hash2-HI1.png)<br>
-Try again with the standard method :>````hash-identifier CBFDAC6008F9CAB4083784CBD1874F76618D2A97````<br>
+Try again with the standard method<br>
+:>````hash-identifier CBFDAC6008F9CAB4083784CBD1874F76618D2A97````<br>
 ![Hash2 with hash-identifer](/Screenshots/hash2-HI2.png)<br>